SIDN/client_dnssec_check/README.md

 ![no validation detected](dnssec_insecure.png)

-Example: http://dnssec.nl/ (upper right corner).
+Example: https://www.sidnlabs.nl/ (all the way in the top).

 Installation
 ------------